-Methodological harmonization has been promoted by the EU since the early 1990s, which led to the publication "Economy-wide material flow accounts and derived indicators: A methodological guide" (Eurostat 2001) and further specification in the Eurostat Compilation Guide (first published in 2007, and the latest version from 2018; Eurostat 2018).
+Methodological harmonization has been promoted by the EU since the early 1990s, which led to the publication "Economy-wide material flow accounts and derived indicators: A methodological guide" (Eurostat 2001) and further specification in the Eurostat Compilation Guide (first published in 2007, and the latest version from 2013; Eurostat 2013).
 In July 2011 the European Parliament established Regulation (EU) No 691/2011, which provides a legal base for the compilation of material flow accounts as a key reporting tool in the European Union's environmental and economic accounts.
 EW-MFA data for the EU Member States have been published since 2002 by Eurostat and have been part of country reporting routines since 2011.
 At the international level, Material Flow Accounting has also been addressed by the OECD, where a broader conceptual Guide was published in 2008 (OECD 2008).
-Finally, sustainable resource use and EW-MFA are significant in the UN International Resource Panel, with three reports based on EW-MFA data published (UNEP 2011; UNEP 2015; UNEP 2016).
+Finally, sustainable resource use and EW-MFA are significant in the UN International Resource Panel, with three reports based on EW-MFA data published (UNEP 2011, 2016, 2015).

 Alongside the methodological development, numerous empirical studies have been performed and published.
-For an overview see Krausmann et al. (2017).
-Since 2000, comprehensive global data sets have been available, compiled by research institutes (Giljum et al. 2014; Schaffartzik et al. 2014b; Schandl and West 2010; Schandl et al. 2017) as well as international bodies such as Eurostat (Eurostat 2017) and the UN International Resource Panel (UNEP 2017).
-Publications by Fischer-Kowalski and colleagues (2011) and Krausmann and colleagues (2017) summarize the state of the art of material flow accounting.
+For an overview see (Krausmann et al. 2017).
+Since 2000, comprehensive global data sets have been available, compiled by research institutes (Schaffartzik et al. 2014b; Giljum et al. 2014; Schandl and West 2010; Schandl et al. 2017) as well as international bodies such as Eurostat (Eurostat 2017) and the UN International Resource Panel (UNEP 2017).
+A publication by Fischer-Kowalski and colleagues (2011) and Krausmann and colleagues (2017) summarize the state of the art of material flow accounting.